frontenddogma/web-development-glossary/manuscript/s.md

 : The equivalent of a Scrum Team in Spotify’s Squad framework. ℹ︎&nbsp;[is.gd/SlluqK](https://labs.spotify.com/2013/03/20/agile-a-la-spotify/)

 Squarespace
 : A website building and hosting company.
-It provides software as a service for website building and hosting, allowing users to use pre-built website templates and drag-and-drop elements to create and modify webpages.
+It provides software as a service for website building and hosting, allowing users to use pre-built website templates and drag-and-drop elements to create and modify web pages.
 Squarespace was founded in 2003.&nbsp;[†](#w-squarespace) ℹ︎&nbsp;[squarespace.com](https://www.squarespace.com/)

 Squint test
 : An improvised test for the effectiveness of a design, involving to squint the eyes when looking at the design to assess visual structure and hierarchy.